Teacher Model Fingerprinting Attacks Against Transfer Learning: More Robust Teacher Model Fingerprinting

 \mypara{Impact of transfer learning tasks} \autoref{fig:supporting_set_size} shows that more complex learning tasks (i.e., those have more complex inputs and more classes) tend to produce a larger $|\supportset|$.
 For instance, when attacking CIFAR100 classifiers, most inferences successfully reject $H_0$ as their $|\supportset|$ are over the threshold.
-On reason is that a complex learning task is likely to give a higher variance of the responses.
+One reason is that a complex learning task is likely to give a higher variance of the responses.
 This result is consistent with our observation in~\autoref{section:query_budget}.
 To help readers understand this phenomenon, we can estimate the minimal size of $\supportset$.
 Since~\autoref{equ:hypothesis_testing} points out that the minimal $|\supportset|$ should be $\ceil*{\log_{2}\frac{1}{\alpha}}$, for a $c$-class classifier, $|\matchset \setminus \supportset|$ should be no less than $\ceil*{\frac{\ceil*{\log_{2}\frac{1}{\alpha}}}{c-1}}$.
 Therefore, we have

 So, according to ~\autoref{equ:support_set_minimal_size}, we can find that when $c$ increases, we will get a lower bound of the size of the supporting set.
-It should be pointed out that this is just a sufficient condition to reject $H_0$ for the robust version of our teacher model fingerprinting attack.
+It should be pointed out that this is just a sufficient condition to reject $H_0$ for the robust version of our attack.